The Wendy’s Company (2005 – Present)

 The Wendy’s Company (“Wendy’s”) is one of the largest quick-service hamburger companies in the world.

-In 2011, following the merger of Wendy’s International and Triarc (which became known as the Wendy’s/Arby’s Group, Inc. and thereafter Wendy’s), Trian helped devise several operational initiatives focused on improving and growing the core Wendy’s brand.
-After selling control of the Arby’s brand in mid-2011, Wendy’s launched Image Activation, a remodel program, in 2012 with the goal of substantially reimaging the system’s restaurants by 2020.
+Now the largest shareholder with three board seats, Trian has helped implement an operational turnaround focused on improving and growing the core Wendy’s brand.
+After selling control of the Arby’s brand in mid-2011, Wendy’s launched an Image Activation (remodel) program in 2012 with the goal of substantially reimaging all of the system’s restaurants by 2020.
 In 2013, Wendy’s embarked on a refranchising strategy (called System Optimization) to significantly reduce the percentage of company-owned stores by the end of 2016.
-Additionally, Wendy’s sold its bakery operations in mid-2015.
-In 2017, Wendy’s announced significant overhead reductions for completion by 2020.

 Nelson Peltz, Peter May and Matt Peltz serve on the board of Wendy’s.

 Fun Fact: The Frosty, Wendy’s signature frozen dairy dessert, has been on the menu since the first Wendy’s location opened its doors in 1969 in Columbus, Ohio

 ESG Highlights: Please refer to the Trian ESG Fact Sheet

 For more information on ESG initiatives at Wendy’s, please visit https://www.irwendys.com/esg/overview/default.aspx